microsoft/winget-cli/doc/specs/#166 - Font Support.md

 ManifestVersion: 1.9.0
 ```

+## Font Index
-A new `PredefinedSource` will be created for `Fonts`.

-`PredefinedInstalledFontFactory` will be defined that creates a SQLite index from the installed font information.

-The table below shows how a font will be recorded in the index and highlights some of the similaries to an MSIX package.
+A new `PredefinedSource` will be created for `Fonts`. `PredefinedInstalledFontFactory` will be defined that creates a SQLite index from the installed font information.
+The table below shows how a font is analogous to a package.

 | Property | Package | Font |
 | -------- | ------- | ---- |